stefior/focus-indicator/README.md

-Adds a high-contrast outline around the element with keyboard focus.

 I predominantly use my keyboard to navigate websites, but many sites don't always make it clear where the keyboard is focused.
 This extension aims to help solve that issue by putting a white or black border around the focused element, depending on whichever results in a higher contrast.

 Focus Indicator uses multiple strategies to aim for it to work effectively across all websites, but it can't account for every improper accessibility setup.
 For example, if a site has a focusable element out of the screen's bounds, it won't show any difference.
 It also doesn't affect which elements are able to be focused with the keyboard.